 Many consumers prefer to deal with ethical companies that look after the environment and work with charities.
 If your company does the right thing by your local community, it will be reciprocated with respect and trust.
 Highlight your ethical stance on your website and encourage feedback from customers.

 Thanks for taking the time to read “Low budget marketing methods for small businesses and sole traders”.
 We hope you found it useful!
-If you would like to know more about our own virtual assistant marketing support services or want to know about virtual assistants services for your business call us on 0800 994 9016 or click here to request a free consultation.
+If you would like to know more about our virtual assistant marketing support services or want to know about virtual assistants services for your business call us on 0800 994 9016 or click here to request a free consultation.